miguelhrocha/go-hammer/README.md

 }
 ```

-More examples of using other built-in or custom hammers will be added in the _examples_ folder.
+More can be found in the _examples_ folder.

 ## Why Go?